 Scammers know a lot about you.
 Don’t let them know more than they already do.

 It’s no big secret.
-Scammers know that you probably have a computer, and assuming you do it’s either a PC or an Apple.
+Tech support scams understand that you probably have a computer, and assuming you do it’s either a PC or an Apple.
 In addition, they know that you probably have a smartphone, and assuming you do it either runs on an Android or iOS platform.
-And they also know that the last thing you want is for them to crash.
+And that the last thing you want is for them to crash.

 Getting your name and phone number is simple.
 They can buy customer lists from legitimate merchants.
 Or lists of subscribers from magazine publishers, ideally from those who offer titles focusing in on computers and cellular phones.
 And if they don’t want to spend the money, there’s always the possibility of harvesting names for free by surfing social media sites.
 Especially the names of those who have published their phone number, email address and even their postal address and haven’t blocked access to people they don’t know.